RodrigoReisLab/RNA_conservation/README.md

 ### For the entire pipeline, following containers and environments files will be easy to use.

 1. rnatools Docker file -  easy access to tools like Vienna RNA package, LocARNA, R-scape and HMMER.
 It can be taken from [dockerhub.](https://hub.docker.com/r/dollycm/rnatools) and use the following commands to get the container.
- You can use either docker or singularity [Recommended] to pull the image:
+ You can use either docker or singularity [Recommended] to pull the latest image.
+The current version is v2.1.

-        docker pull dollycm/rnatools:v2
+        docker pull dollycm/rnatools:v2.1

      OR

-        singularity pull docker://dollycm/rnatools:v2
+        singularity pull docker://dollycm/rnatools:v2.1

 2. mmseqs2 YAML - for clustering of sequences.
 YAML file is provided in the respective Step2 clustering folder

 3. seqtk YAML - for basic sequence manipulations, including reverse complement input sequences.
 YAML file is provided in the respective Step2 clustering folder.

+4. RNA-SCoRE program - for evaluating alignments for structure.
+It can be obtained from [here] (https://github.com/RodrigoReisLab/RNA-SCoRE)

 StepMisc folder contains miscellaneous steps to use the motifs for analyses in obtaining phylogenetic spread and gene context.